pelias/documentation/leaflet-geocoder.md

-# Add Mapzen Search geocoder to a map
+# Add the Mapzen Search geocoder to a map

 [Mapzen Search](https://mapzen.com/projects/search) is a modern, geographic search service based entirely on open-source tools and powered entirely by open data.
 You might use this functionality in any app that has a geographic component, including ones that deliver goods, locate hotels or venues, or even provide local weather forecasts.